runtimeverification/rv-predict/doc/DEVELOPER.md

 ### Modifying rv-install

-Installer for rv-predcit is based on [rv-install](https://github.com/runtimeverification/rv-install).
+Installer for rv-predict is based on [rv-install](https://github.com/runtimeverification/rv-install).
 It is included in `installer/pom.xml` and `c-installer/pom.xml`.

 Sometimes, you may want to modify `rv-install`, then build installer.
 To do this, run the following commands: